 This page provides a brief description and the current rates under the Veterans’ Entitlements Act 1986 (VEA) of Disability Compensation Payment and war widow(er)’s pension and allowances that you may be eligible for from the Department of Veterans’ Affairs (DVA).

 The rates quoted are fortnightly amounts unless otherwise indicated.
-This information is current from 20 March 2023 to 30 June 2023.
+The rates on this page are effective from 20 September 2023 to 31 December 2023.

 For information about current rates of compensation benefits that may be payable under the Military Rehabilitation and Compensation Act 2004 (MRCA), see Compensation payment rates for MRCA.